Best Switzerland Itinerary – 7 Days in Switzerland

-The city center is cute, but I recommend exploring the scenery of the canton (state) rather than the city center, as there are more beautiful, unique cities and town centers in Switzerland (e.g. Stein am Rhine).
+The city center is cute, but I recommend exploring the scenery of the canton (state) rather than the city center only, as there are more beautiful, unique cities and town centers in Switzerland (e.g. Stein am Rhine).
 I actually advice planning in a few hours to see the Chapel Bridge and stroll the lake.

 Day 4 and 5

 WIth 7 days in Switzerland, 2 days in the stunning region of Berne Oberland is a must.

 When I talk about Interlaken, I actually mean the region of Interlaken and Jungfrau and not just the town of Interlaken.

 Either way, if you have ever read my Switzerland posts (and I have a lot of posts on Switzerland), you know that this is probably my favorite area in Switzerland… or maybe even in the world!

 The scenery is beyond beautiful and it takes my breath away every single time I visit.
 You will find a few activities that you can do in two days – actually, there are more than a few, but see which ones you’d like to visit during your 2-day stay.

 This is probably the most popular day trip activity in Switzerland – a trip to Jungfraujoch.
 The highest train station in Europe attracts tons of visitors each day.

 It is great to visit at any time of the year – you will always find snow!
 Snow tubing, a bit of skiing, or playing in the snow is possible throughout the year.
 But there is more to see and do.
 The views are amazing (with an altitude of more than 3000 meters, this is no surprise).